 For many years, having a private chef was the privilege of the wealthy.
 Then Corona came along as the great equaliser.
 What was once destined for the high and mighty is now the go-to for the ordinary.
 Going out has become socially frowned upon, somewhat risky and above all else, expensive.

 Not only will this save you on the bill (yes, we can help you get away with a more affordable menu option), but you will also save on gratuity and exaggerated bar prices (if you are lucky enough to still have wine, then at least in your home you are allowed to drink it with your meal!).
-Furthermore you get the piece of mind of knowing with whom you are sharing the meal, helping to keep you and your family save.
+Furthermore, you get the peace of mind of knowing with whom you are sharing the meal, helping to keep you and your family safe.